Juárez light rail station

-Juarez is a station on both lines 1 and 2 of the Guadalajara light rail system in the Guadalajara Metropolitan Area, Mexico.
+Juarez is a station on both lines 1 and 2 of the Sistema de Tren Eléctrico Urbano in the Guadalajara Metropolitan Area, Mexico.
 It is located at the intersection of Del Federalismo Sur with Avenida Benito Juarez.

 The Art Gallery of SITEUR (Sistema de Tren Eléctrico Urbano) is located here, exhibiting works by international artists.
 The station also hosts various cultural events, such as the book fair, lectures on the history of the neighborhoods of Guadalajara, storytelling, puppet shows, and plays for children, among other activities.